merely-useful/py-rse/index.md

     that do not use the `[]` syntax? *Hint*: You may need more than one expression.

-2. The expression that you found and the expression from the lesson match the same set of files in this example.
-What is the small difference between the outputs?

-3. Under what circumstances would your new expression produce an error message where the original one would not?
+2. Under what circumstances would your new expression produce an error message where the original one would not?

 ### Removing unneeded files {#bash-basics-ex-remove-unneeded}